 - In a small bowl add almond butter, ground chia seeds, the maple syrup and a pinch of sea salt.
 Stir until well combined and place to the side.

 - Chop or break the chocolate into pieces and melt it in a double boiler (or place it in a bowl and microwave at 10 second intervals stirring in between each interval until melted.)
+Remove from the heat and stir the melted coconut oil into the melted chocolate.
+Mix well.

 - Once all of the mini muffin cups are filled and lined, place the tray into the fridge to let the chocolate set, about 5-10 minutes.